Institutional Graduation Regulations

 Approved exemptions are noted in the program section.

-Repeating Credit Courses – A student in a credit course shall be allowed to repeat any course one additional time, regardless of whether the initial registration resulted in a failing or passing grade (C1035 Repeating Credit Courses).
-Course Withdrawals (W) and Audits (AU) do not count as course attempts.
+Repeating Credit Courses – A student in a credit course shall be allowed to repeat any course one additional time, regardless of whether the initial registration resulted in a failing or passing grade.
+However, completed credit will only be granted once for each course.
+For the overall graduation evaluation, the course with the highest grade will be used to fulfill graduation requirements and calculate Graduation Grade point Average.
+Course Withdrawals (W) and Audits (AU) do not count as course attempts (C1035 Repeating Credit Courses).

 Required English Course – A student in a Ministry approved program shall take an English course as specified in the Program of Study (C1030 Required English Course).